What’s Up, Doc? 6 Classic Styles of Lake Docks (with Pros, Cons and Considerations)

 A floating dock is exactly what the name says suggests: A dock that floats.
-But the floating device can be one of two ways, either modular floating pieces or a frame work sitting atop floating barrels.
+But the floating device can be one of two ways: either modular floating pieces or a frame work sitting atop floating barrels.

 4. Lift Up Docks

 Lift up docks also called articulating docks are akin to a one-sided drawbridge.
 During the winter months, the dock is lifted out of the water as a drawbridge would be.
 This is a great feature if winter conditions and local ordinances prohibit keeping docks in the water.

 5. Double Decker Docks

 A double decker dock consists of an upper deck, sometimes more!
-The lower level usually has a boat slip or two, while the upper decks can be used for entertaining, slides and even jump gates and jump platforms (for deep lakes).
+The lower level usually has a boat slip or two, while the upper decks can be used for entertaining, slides and even jump platforms and diving boards (for deep lakes).

 6. Crib Docks

-Crib docks are another permanent dock structure style and are fairly expensive.
-The name comes from the large crate-like cribs, which are placed in the water.
-The cribs are filled with rocks and spaced a few feet apart from each other.
-They're used as the foundation for the rest of the dock to lay on top.
 These are traditional dock styles you often find supporting those heavy covered boathouses.
 While they're not always supporting an entire structure, crib docks are still labor intensive, and you'll need to find a local contractor to help with construction.
-Pros: Very sturdy and strong; don't need to remove it seasonally.
-Cons: Difficult to DIY; expensive; cause the most environmental impact.